dabeng/OrgChart/README.md

   </tbody>
 </table>
 ##### .orgchart('getHierarchy'）
 This method is designed to get the hierarchy relationships of orgchart for further processing.
-For example, after editing the orgchart, you could send the returned value of this method to server-side and save the new statte of orghcart.
+For example, after editing the orgchart, you could send the returned value of this method to server-side and save the new state of orghcart.

 ### Events
 <table>